MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-visuals.md

-description: Visualizations available in Azure Data Explorer web UI or dashboards ms.reviewer: gabil ms.topic: how-to ms.date: 08/02/2023
+description: Visualizations available in Azure Data Explorer web UI or dashboards ms.reviewer: gabil ms.topic: how-to ms.date: 08/06/2023
 ---
 # Dashboard-specific visuals

-The following visualizations are available only in Azure Data Explorer dashboards or [web UI](add-query-visualization.md).
+The following visualizations are available only in [Azure Data Explorer dashboards](azure-data-explorer-dashboards.md) or [web UI](add-query-visualization.md).
 For visualizations available within the render operator, see [render operator](kusto/query/renderoperator.md).
 To learn how to customize visuals, see [Customize Azure Data Explorer dashboard visuals](dashboard-customize-visuals.md)

 For general information on dashboards in Azure Data Explorer, see [Visualize data with Azure Data Explorer dashboards](azure-data-explorer-dashboards.md).